radonys/CV-Task/README.md

-# Physiz Computer Vision/Deep Learning Internship Task
+# Leaf Boundary Detection using PlantCV

 Uses PlanctCV module (based on OpenCV) to detect boundaries around leaves in the given plant image.